-“HMRC mileage” is often used to refer to the mileage allowance relief employees, self-employed and business owners can claim for business-related mileage.
+“HMRC mileage” is often used to refer to the Mileage Allowance Relief (MAR) that employees, self-employed and business owners can claim for business-related mileage.

 Mileage is deducted from HMRC on a pence per mile basis.
 The authority sets allowance mileage rates each year.
 The HMRC mileage rate covers all costs of owning and operating your vehicle for the business portion of your driving.
 These costs include lease payments, road tax, insurance, fuel, maintenance and repairs among others.

 If you use your private vehicle for business driving and you are not reimbursed by your employer for these expenses, you can claim mileage allowance relief through the HMRC mileage scheme.

 How to claim HMRC mileage

 To claim HMRC mileage, you need to follow the below outlined steps: